ALTIBASE/Documents/Manuals/Tools/Altibase_trunk/eng/Altibase 3rd Party Connector Guide.md

 ![binarytype4](media/DBeaver/binarytype4.png)

-Pressing the [Refresh] button at the bottom of the table displays binary type data in Hex format.
+Press the [ Refresh ] button at the bottom of the table, then the binary type data will be displayed in Hex format.

 ![binarytype5](media/DBeaver/binarytype5.png)